scottvr/fambigen/README.md

 ![Python](https://img.shields.io/badge/python-3.x-blue.svg)

-A command-line tool written in Python to procedurally generate ambigrams from character pairs isourced from any TTF or WOFF font, and compose them into words or phrases.
+A command-line tool written in Python to procedurally generate ambigrams from character pairs sourced from any TTF or WOFF font, and compose them into words or phrases.
 An ambigram is a word or design that can be read from more than one viewpoint, such as when flipped upside-down (180-degree rotational symmetry).

-This script takes one or two input words, generates the necessary rotationally symmetric glyphs for each character pair, and composes them into a single PNG image.
+This script takes one or two input words (or phrases), generates the necessary rotationally symmetric glyphs for each character pair, and composes them into a single PNG image.

 The project was spawned after I found some late 90's code of mine that created ambigrams using a meticulously hand-drawn fit-to-purpose ambigram font.
-I've long lost the code and Wayback Machine only archived pieces of it (and it was in perl, with pre-rendered hand-made GIFs) but I wanted that functionality again so I started fambigen in python a few days ago.
+I've long lost the code and Wayback Machine only archived pieces of it (and it was in perl, with pre-rendered hand-made GIFs) but I wanted that functionality again so I started fambigen in python a few days ago and very quickly decided I did not feel like re-imagining and drawning 676 glyphs to use.
+I also did not want to use any of the handful of existing ambigram fonts I don't know the origin of but it seems lots of gimmick/meme sites all use the same few fonts for this purpose.

 I also wanted to see if I could experiment with ways to programmatically take standard fonts and make them work as ambigrams without all of the weirdness and shoehorning that comes with manually creating such a font.
 It's still under active development and I'm still experimenting with trying to create a set of rules (and the tech to implement them) to make any font suitable for ambigram use.
+It was shocking to me to only find two academic papers on the topic of using computers to generate ambigrams; one of them was a manual process using a vector image editing program and the other is a more recent paper on training a Diffusion model to generate ambigrams.
+Really?
+Nothing from the folks of SIGGRAPH on the topic, ever? *shrug*

+Maybe I'll write a paper explaining my method. :-)

 ## Examples